 Burning Man is intense.
 Tempers often flare.
 Some of the most common situations you will find yourself Rangering are arguments, disputes, even fights among camp mates or between camps.
 In some sense this is the classic Ranger scenario, the bread and butter of what we do.
-As background on how to handle these kinds of situations, refer back to the earlier sections in this manual - the parts on "FLAME," "Conflict Resolution," "Communications," and "Arriving on Scene" are particularly relevant.
+As background on how to handle these kinds of situations, refer to the "FLAME," "Conflict Resolution," "Communications," sections on pages XX and "Arriving on Scene" covered on page XX.